New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 Can I apply directly to an upper year if I have completed one or more degree programs?

-No. All applicants are considered for admission into Year 1 including those who have already completed one or more degree programs.
+No. All qualified applicants are considered for admission into Year 1 including those who have already completed one or more degree programs.

 Will any of my previously completed university credits be considered as transfer credits?